It’s a fact of life that things change. And changes to your personal circumstances can affect your NDIS Plan and the supports you need.

-Perhaps the level of care your family can help you with is no longer the same or your living arrangements have changed.
+Perhaps you have moved house or the level of care your family can help you with is no longer the same.

 Types of changes that can affect your NDIS Plan.

 Changes could include things like:

 - A change in your contact details such as your phone number, email address or address.

 - Significant changes in care or support provided by family or friends.
 For example, a family member who has provided informal support has a new job and you need to replace this support.

 - Changes to your disability needs.
 For example, you have experienced an increase or decrease in your support needs.

 - Changes to your living arrangements.
 For example, you moved into a new house, move overseas or go into aged care.

 - Changes to your employment.
 For example, from part-time to full-time work.